Generations: Going Separate WaysApril 19, 2018

-- The three generations that make up the majority of Americans are hitting milestone birthdays.
+- Three generations make up the majority of Americans.

 - T. Rowe Price research indicates that the generations have varying levels of preparedness for retirement.

 - Whatever your age, how much you set aside and how long you save are two factors that have the most impact on your long-term goals.

 Baby boomers may be the closest generation to retirement, but they’re not the only age group planning for the day they’ll stop working.
 According to research from T. Rowe Price, 66% of working Americans said contributing to a 401(k) or another type of tax-deferred retirement account was a top financial priority.

 While various generations are at different levels of preparedness, T. Rowe Price’s study also indicates that the age groups have different ideas about how to best get ready.